The Rational Male: 10 Red Pill Laws by Rollo Tomassi (Book Review)

 Spinning different plates doesn’t mean that he must be sexual with all of them, or that he must keep spinning them all.

-The idea is to have several different leads to help you internalize the idea that there are many women out there, that many women can suit you, and that you don’t have to take cr@p from any of them because you can easily next her.
+The idea is to have several different leads to help you internalize the idea that there are many women out there, that many women can suit you, and that you don’t have to take cr@p from any of them because you can easily be next to her.

 Spinning Plate for Best Girlfriend Choice